Why Is My Email Filtered as Spam?

 Changing your "From" address too often is not a good practice.
 And the worst thing is rotating of email addresses in the "From" field which is a pure spammer tactic.
 Keeping your "From" details consistent helps build your good sender reputation.

-We suggest changing the Mail From only if your current sending domain has a bad reputation which causes your emails to be filtered as spam.
+We suggest changing the From only if your current sending domain has a bad reputation which causes your emails to be filtered as spam.
 Restoring the sender reputation is not easy and is time-consuming.
 In this case, the solution could be registering a new domain and use that domain for your mailings.

 We've seen many users sending a beautiful HTML email containing one big image only.
 However, this is a sure-fire way to have deliverability issues because many spam filters look at the HTML part and plain text part and if the plain text part is missing or is too short compared to the HTML part, the email is considered spam.
 Thus, you should design an email with text and images.
 Do not use an image alone.